 - Column 4: incorrect start time for trajectories map (column 5) or RSMC II; only thumbnail available for 48-hr total deposition map (column 7) for RSMC JJ'

-D) Email findings (including the results table so that RSMCs are easily able to identify the individual problems) to ET-ERA members from RSMC Exeter, Beijing, Melbourne, Montreal, Obninsk, Tokyo, Toulouse and Washington; the WMO Secretariat and IAEA representatives as well as the Chairperson.
-RSMCs concerned will then work to fix the identified problem(s) and inform the group when this has been undertaken.
+D) Email findings (including the results table so that RSMCs are easily able to identify the individual problems) to ET-ERA members from RSMC Exeter, Beijing, Melbourne, Montreal, Obninsk, Tokyo, Toulouse and Washington; the WMO Secretariat, IAEA representatives as well as the Chair and co-Chair.

+E) The root cause of each problem on a given web page will be identified by the host RSMC.
+Some problems may be corrected directly by that RSMC but most of the time, this will require coordination between two or more RSMCs.
+A fix will be applied before the next quarterly test in three months and each RSMC / group of RSMCs will report back to the contact list given in (D).